Has Italy been vaccinating the wrong people? Its daily coronavirus death tolls suggest so.

 But Matteo Villa, a research fellow at the Italian Institute for International Political Studies, who has followed the coronavirus, said that earlier mistakes — particularly the slowness of vaccinating those 80 and older — are for the moment still playing out.

-Villa projects that Italy has so far saved 4,000 lives with its vaccine campaign, but it could have been as many as 12,000, under the optimal model.
+Villa projects that Italy has so far saved 4,000 lives with its vaccine campaign but that this could have been as high as 12,000, under the optimal model.

-He said there is an argument for inoculating key workers during subsequent phases, but those doses should be given to people only above a certain age.
+He said there is an argument for inoculating key workers during subsequent phases but that those doses should be given to people only above a certain age.

-“I can tell you they’ve been vaccinating the wrong people, because they vaccinated me, as well,” Villa said.
+“I can tell you they’ve been vaccinating the wrong people because they vaccinated me, as well,” Villa said.

 He is 37.
 He received his vaccine appointment weeks after a dose was given to his grandmother, who is 92.
 Neither of his parents, who are in their 60s, have been inoculated.